lesunb/XMIToPRISM/README.md

 4- Through the terminal/prompt, go to this folder and enter:

-java -jar xpconverter.jar <UML_MODELING_TOOL> [all] <name_of_file1> <name_of_file2>

-Where <UML_MODELING_TOOL> is the UML Tool in which the file was created (currently the options are only "astah" and "papyrus") and <name_of_the_file> is the name of the XMI file.

-So, for example, if you want to run an XMI file, exported by Astah, with the name "ad01.xml", you have to enter:

-**java -jar xpconverter.jar astah ad01.xml**

-If you want to run 3 files, for example, named "sd01.xml", "sd02.xml" and "sd03.xml" you have to enter:

-**java -jar xpconverter.jar astah sd01.xml sd02.xml sd03.xml**
+**java -jar xpconverter.jar**

-And if you want you can run the conversion of ALL the XMI/XML files inside the current folder, you have to enter:
+In this example you will convert all the XMI files inside the folder.
+Be sure that they were exported by the same UML tool.

+If you want to convert just one, or two, or any arbitrary number of files, just type them as arguments for the program.
+Example

-**java -jar xpconverter.jar astah all**
+**java -jar xpconverter.jar diagram1.xml diagram2.xml ... diagramN.xml**

+5- At the start of the program you will be asked to choose an option, a number that corresponds to the tool that generated the XMI files.

-5- The result of the conversion will be out on the prompt console as "SUCCESS" or "FAIL" by the side of the file name.
-An output file will be created in the same folder, with the extension ".pm" (a PRISM file).
-Be aware that the output file will **only be created if the conversion is successful**, that is, that the diagram is well constructed according to the rules of the UnB-DALi Library.
+6- The result of the conversion(s) will be out on the prompt console as "SUCCESS" or "FAIL" by the side of the file name.
+An output file will be created in the same folder, with the extension ".pm" (a PRISM file) for each successfully converted file.

 **Important: Make sure you have Java installed and added to your PATH environment variable.**